luispedro/talk-scientific-communication/talk.md

 3. be prepared to answer the question if it comes up, but realize that there is never a perfect presentation for everyone.

+Normally, the first practice will involve a lot of #1, then if you polish more and more, you have feedback that falls into group #2/#3.

 ---

 ## Handling questions: live